adrlah/multipleScattering/README.md

 ### How to start a simulation

-Navigate in Matlab to the directory containing the scripts TAP_blockageSingleScattering.m and TAP_multipleScattering.m.
+Navigate in Matlab to the directory containing the TAP_multipleScattering.m script.

 Open